fiware-docker/docker-container-service/docs/userguide/index.md

 The local host should not be referenced in your docker commands.
 Commands that reference the local host will be rejected.
 Thus a command that referene the docker host directory in the -v or --volume command is rejected.

 ## Managing docker images

 Currently the service does note not allow you build or manage images.
 However you can pull images from [Docker Hub](https://docs.docker.com/docker-hub).

 Note: we do plan to support managing images in private repositories in the future.

-##Docker Commandline
+##Docker CLI
 Once you prepare your docker client as described in [Quick Start](./#Quick Start) you can use the (Docker CLI)[https://docs.docker.com/engine/reference/commandline/cli/].
 All the commands to manage your containers are supported.
 But they are limited to containers that belonging to the tenant specified in your config.json file.
 So ps will only list containers belonging to the specified tenant.

-There are some restictions on docker run and create that are listed below:
+Likewise, there are some restictions on docker run and create.

+See {Docker CLI Support](./docker-cli.md).

 ##Docker API
 ## Docker Compose